overviewer/Minecraft-Overviewer/docs/config.rst

 ``overlay``
     This specifies which renders that this render will be displayed on top of.
     It should be a list of other renders.
+If this option is confusing, think of this option's name as "overlay_on_to".

+    If you leave this as an empty list, this overlay will be displayed on top of all renders for the same world/dimension as this one.

     **Default:** ``[]`` (an empty list)